xma711/notebook/statistics/time_series/ARMA/README.md

 mu is the expectation of xt (often assumed to be 0), and the epsilons are white noise error terms.

-The dataset for AR is intuitively easy to preapre.
+The dataset for AR is intuitively easy to prepare.
 E.g. To train an AR(1), all the xt will be y (the dependent variable) and xt-1 will be x (the independent variable).

 However, how to prepare the dataset for MA?